theAgileFactory/bizdock-installation/cli/README.md

 BizDock requires a Docker engine version > 1.10 on a Linux host.

 > Other systems have not been tested yet but may also work.
+> The installation script ```run.sh``` has been tested on CentOS 7 but should run on any bash compatible Linux distribution

 ## BizDock containers